dannylantigua/JavaDataDrivenWebApps/REST Web Services Via jQuery/README.md

 2. jQuery-Browser-Events.
 Playing with jQuery events.
 3. Ajax-With-jQuery-SG-Examples.
 Doing Ajax calls to a local Back-end service.
 4. Contact-List-REST-Service.
 Creating a front-end API for Contact-List back-end API.
-5. Open-Weather-Map-REST-Client.
-Creating a front-end API for OpenWeather API (openweathermap.org)
-6. DVD-Library-REST-Service.
+5. DVD-Library-REST-Service.
 Creating a front-end API for DVD-Library back-end API.

 By Danny Lantigua
 lantiguagrullon@gmail.com